PY - Maintaining a Foreign National's Information (Audience: Employee or Stipend Recipient)

 3. Estimated or Actual Date of Final Departure from the U.S.: If your actual date of 'final' U.S. departure is not known, estimate.
 This should be the date you plan to leave and remain outside the U.S. for 365 days or more.
 It should include all U.S. presence, whether or not associated with your time at the University of Wisconsin and regardless of your immigration status during any presence.
 You may need to change this date in the future as your situation changes.

 g.
-Immigration Status: Please read the two statements carefully and select one of them.
+Immigration Status: Please read the two statements in this section of Glacier and select the one for your situation.
 The question pertains to the date you listed as your 'Original (or anticipated) Date of Entry to the U.S.' (#1 above), which should be the last time you entered the U.S. following an absence of one year or more.

-- If you have not changed your immigration status since that entry date, select the first statement.
+- If you have not changed your immigration status since that entry date, select the first statement, to indicate that your current immigration status is the SAME.

-- If you DID change your immigration status since that entry, select the second statement.
+- If you DID change your immigration status since the U.S. entry date you listed, select the second statement indicating that your status is different.

 i.
-Prior U.S. Visits: Select one of the two statements.
-If the date you listed as your original U.S. entry date was the first time you ever visited the U.S., select the first statement.
-However, if you visited the U.S. prior to that date, select the second statement and enter the information for all your previous U.S. visits since 1985.
-If you have more visits than rows to list them, contact Glacier support for direction (email@example.com).
+Prior U.S. Visits: Select one of the two statements in Glacier to indicate whether the U.S. entry date you listed is the first time you ever visited the U.S., or whether you had prior visits.
+Enter the information for all your previous U.S. visits since 1985.
+If you have more visits than rows to list them in, contact Glacier support for direction (email@example.com).

 - j.
 Tax Residency Status Summary.
 Review for accuracy.
 If incorrect, click Back and correct necessary entries.

 - k.
 Tax Treaty Exemption Verification: You will only get this selection if you are eligible for tax treaty benefits and have entered your TIN in your Glacier account.
-Please read the statement carefully to see if there are any limits that may affect your eligibility for the tax treaty; then make your selection to either claim a tax treaty withholding allowance or decline it.
+Please read the statement carefully to determine whether there are any limits that may affect your eligibility for the tax treaty; then make your selection to either claim a tax treaty withholding exemption or decline it.

-If you claim the tax treaty withholding allowance, you must complete the next page.
+If you claim the tax treaty withholding exemption, you must complete the next page.
 Your estimated total Compensation/Wages/Salary would be the gross amount that you anticipate receiving in the current calendar year.
 This is an estimate and does not need to be exact.
 Note: if all steps are met, UW payroll will apply a treaty withholding exemption to future income paid to you.
-In addition, you must claim any tax treaty (whether or not applied by the UW) when you file your annual income tax return.
+Note that while the UW applies the treaty withholding exemption, your formally claim the treaty when you file your annual income tax returns.
 More information on filing tax returns is available at: https://uwservice.wisc.edu/tax/filing-resources.php

 7. Print all Glacier-generated reports and forms.
 Sign and deliver to your Glacier Responsible Administrator, whose name and address will be provided on the Glacier print-outs.
 You must also deliver copies of all documents listed on the Glacier Tax Summary Report including an EAD card, if you have been issued one.